Robertgreenwood27/bookapp/content/chapter2.md

 ---
-title: "Chapter 2: The Shadow Grows"
+title: "Chapter 2: Embracing the Darkness"
 backgroundImage: "/images/default-bg.jpg"
 ---

-## Part 1: Exploration of Abilities

 The alarm's shrill cry pierced the pre-dawn darkness at 5:30 AM, as it had countless times before.
 But this time, as Arris's eyes snapped open, something was different.
 The shadows in his room seemed deeper, more alive, writhing at the edges of his vision like restless serpents.